 M2.
 The Balancing Authority’s Frequency Response as calculated on FRS Form 1 shall be equal to or more negative than its posted Frequency Response Obligation.

 A Balancing Authority may elect to fulfill its Frequency Response Obligation by participating as a member of a Reserve Sharing Group.
+The RSG must have the option of providing this service, or not.

 Requirement 3